CHB61/flutter_selectable_list/README.md

 # Flutter Selectable List

-A widget library that simplifies building selectable lists.
+#### A practical solution to streamline building and managing the state of selectable lists.

 | SelectableList | SelectableListAnchor |
 | :---: | :---: |